JonasBT11/JonasBT11/README.md

 Hi!
 I'm Jonas.
 I'm at the beginning of my Data Analytics journey.

 With some python experience already acquired, I'm looking to build on this and explore many other programming languages!
-SQL and Tabeleau look to be valuable parts of a recognised data analyst's skill set, areas I'm excited to learn from others and hopefully teach myself as I did with Python.
+SQL and Tabeleau look to be valuable parts of a recognised data analyst's skill set, I'm excited to learn this from others and hopefully teach myself as I did with Python.

 Working in the scientific and environmental field with data is something that hugely interests me and is relatable to my previous experience as a scientist.